 Later levels become more biologically realistic... at one stage there are multiple viruses to content with, then the player's control over their creatures becomes more random.
 In the most difficult stage there are multiple viruses, the player can't see how the viruses are evolving (instead having to watch what is happening to their creatures to infer how the virus has evolved), and the player's control over their host is a little random.

-The software is all open source and available here.
+The software is all open source.